-The Food Meghan Markle Won’t Be Able To Eat Anymore Now She Is A Royal
+The Food Meghan Markle Won’t Be Able To Eat Anymore Now That She Is A Royal

 “Teacups are held in a specific manner, pinching the top of the handle with your thumb and index finger, and placing your middle finger to support the bottom of the handle.
 The handle of the cup should always be kept at 3 o’clock, and royal women are advised to try and sip from the same spot to avoid getting lipstick stains around the rim.”

-The BBC also reports that the Queen also keeps her own set of food rules.
+BBC also reports that the queen also keeps her own set of food rules.
 For example, she prefers not to eat messy foods such as pasta — even when traveling in Italy.

-Another food rule involving the Queen sees people attending royal functions stopping their meal whenever the Queen does according to Hello!.
-So, if you are at a function with the Queen and you see her set down her cutlery, signifying she is finished, it is customary that everyone else present does the same.
+Another food rule involving the queen sees people attending royal functions stopping their meal whenever the queen does, according to Hello!.
+So, if you are at a function with the queen and you see her set down her cutlery, signifying she is finished, it is customary that everyone else present does the same.